raafat-hantoush/IH_RH_DA_FT_MAR_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

   - Use Matplotlib to construct histograms
   - Do the distributions for different numerical variables look like a normal distribution
 - For the numerical variables, check the multicollinearity between the features.
 Please note that we will use the column `total_claim_amount` later as the target variable.
-- Drop one of the two features that show a high correlation between them (greater than 0.9).
+- Optional: Drop one of the two features that show a high correlation between them (greater than 0.9).
 If there is no pair of features that have a high correlation, then do not drop any features.

 ### Activity 5